curl/curl/docs/GOVERNANCE.md

 - squash patch sets into a few logical commits even if the PR did not, if necessary
-- avoid the "merge" button on GitHub, do it "manually" instead to get full control and full audit trail (github leaves out you as "Committer:")
+- avoid the "merge" button on GitHub, do it "manually" instead to get full control and full audit trail (GitHub leaves out you as "Committer:")
 - remember to credit the reporter and the helpers.

 ## Who are maintainers?